Published on: Aug 17, 2015

 Although I enjoyed everyday that we spent with the children, my favorite day was the day that we took them to a water park for the afternoon.
 I hope you enjoy the narrated slide show below…

-Many of our team members, including Darren and I, decided to sponsor one or more of the children by providing regular financial support that would cover their living and education expenses.
+Many of our team members, including myself, decided to sponsor one or more of the children by providing regular financial support that would cover their living and education expenses.
 If you would like to make a one-time donation to Fallen Sparrow/New Life Missions I invite you to review the information that is available via this link to Brightpoint for Children.

 If you feel moved to sponsor a child on a monthly basis there are three different levels of support you can consider: